thoughtbot/goal-oriented-git/src/1-3-understanding-what-is-being-tracked.md

 # Goal: Understand what is being tracked

-So far, we've made simple commits with a few files, but in a complex project there could be dozens or even hundreds of files.
-How do we know if they've been changed since they were last committed, or if they've ever been committed at all?
+So far, we've made simple commits with just one file, but in a complex project there could be dozens or even hundreds of files.
+How do we know if they've been changed since they were last committed, or if they're even tracked by Git?

-Git provides a number of commands for comparing the state of the repository, index, and working directory, so we can stay up to date with what's changed.
+Git provides a number of commands for comparing the state of the repository, the index, and the working directory, so we can stay up to date with what's changed.

 ## The `git status` command

-The `git status` command will tell us the status of the files in our working directory.
-This command isn't concerned with the details of exactly what's changed in each file, just which files have been changed and therefore could be committed.
+The `git status` command will tell us the status of our files.
+It lists all of the changed or untracked files in the working directory, split into the following groups:

-`git status` won't mention any files that haven't been changed since they were last committed.
-If none of your files have changed, `git status` will let you know that you have `nothing to commit, working directory clean`.

-When there are changes that could be committed, the output is broken down into three sections:

-1. **Changes to be committed**, that is files which have already been added to the index with `git add` and will be included the next time we run `git commit`.
+1. **Changes to be committed**: files which have already been added to the index with `git add` and will be included the next time we run `git commit`.
-2. **Changes not staged for commit**, that is files which have been changed in the working directory, but not added to the index.
+2. **Changes not staged for commit**: files which have been changed in the working directory, but not added to the index.
-3. **Untracked files**, that is files which have never been committed and therefore aren't tracked by Git.
+3. **Untracked files**: files which have never been committed and therefore aren't tracked by Git.

 For example: